Dental Surgical Blades And Scalpels: A Comprehensive Guide

 Cosmetic Dentistry

-While primarily focused on aesthetic improvements, cosmetic dentists utilize surgical blades for:
+While primarily focused on aesthetic improvements, cosmetic dentists employ surgical blades for:

 • Gum contouring